 CT Exam With IV Contrast:

 During your exam, you will be given IV contrast.
-If you have known allergies to IV contrast, iodine, seafood, or strawberries, please make the technologist or your nurse aware of this no less than 24 hours prior to your exam.
+If you have known allergies to IV contrast or iodine, please make the technologist or your nurse aware of this no less than 24 hours prior to your exam.
 Some allergies may require the use of pre-medication to prevent an allergic reaction to the IV contrast.